-I recently had the pleasure of speaking with Mari Considine, Director of Brand Marketing and Engagement at Asenda Integrated Health, and I walked away inspired by her approach to leadership in behavioral health.
+I recently had the pleasure of speaking with Mari Considine, Chief Brand and Marketing Officer at Acenda Integrated Health, and I walked away inspired by her approach to leadership in behavioral health.
 Mari's journey, from international flight attendant to healthcare marketing executive, illustrates how diverse experiences can create transformational leaders in our industry.

 The Power of "Building Together"